Mig-uel/revature-pep/week_10/day_4/README.md

 ```

 These advanced selectors provide powerful ways to target and style elements in your web pages, allowing for more complex and dynamic designs.

+## Cascading Nature of CSS

+The CSS Cascade is the algorithm that determines which CSS rules apply to an element when there are multiple conflicting rules.
+The cascade takes into account three main factors: specificity, importance, and source order.

+1. **Specificity**: Specificity is a measure of how specific a selector is.
+The more specific a selector, the higher its specificity value.
+Specificity is calculated based on the types of selectors used:

+   - Inline styles (e.g., `style="..."`) have the highest specificity.
+   - ID selectors (e.g., `#id`) have a high specificity.
+   - Class selectors (e.g., `.class`), attribute selectors (e.g., `[type="text"]`), and pseudo-classes (e.g., `:hover`) have a medium specificity.
+   - Element selectors (e.g., `div`, `p`) and pseudo-elements (e.g., `::before`, `::after`) have the lowest specificity.

+   When multiple rules apply to the same element, the rule with the highest specificity takes precedence.

+2. **Importance**: The `!important` declaration can be added to a CSS property to give it the highest priority, overriding any other conflicting rules, regardless of specificity.
+However, it is generally recommended to use `!important` sparingly, as it can make debugging and maintaining CSS more difficult.
+3. **Source Order**: When two rules have the same specificity and importance, the rule that appears later in the CSS (or in the HTML if using inline styles) takes precedence.
+This means that if you have two conflicting rules with the same specificity, the one that is defined last will be applied.

+## Specificity

+CSS specificity is a ranking system that determines which CSS rule is applied to an element when multiple rules could apply.
+Specificity is calculated based on the types of selectors used in the CSS rules.
+The more specific a selector is, the higher its specificity value, and the more likely it is to be applied.
+Specificity is calculated using a four-part value (a, b, c, d):

+- **a**: Inline styles (e.g., `style="..."`) - counts as 1 if present, otherwise 0.
+- **b**: Number of ID selectors (e.g., `#id`) - counts the number of ID selectors in the rule.
+- **c**: Number of class selectors (e.g., `.class`), attribute selectors (e.g., `[type="text"]`), and pseudo-classes (e.g., `:hover`) - counts the total number of these selectors in the rule.
+- **d**: Number of element selectors (e.g., `div`, `p`) and pseudo-elements (e.g., `::before`, `::after`) - counts the total number of these selectors in the rule.

+When comparing specificity values, the values are compared from left to right (a, b, c, d).
+The first value that is different determines which rule has higher specificity.
+For example:

+- `#header .nav li a` has a specificity of (0, 1, 1, 2) (1 ID, 1 class, 2 elements)
+- `.nav li a` has a specificity of (0, 0, 1, 2) (0 IDs, 1 class, 2 elements)

+In this case, the first rule has a higher specificity because it has an ID selector, so it will be applied over the second rule.

+Regardless of specificity, inline styles will always take precedence over any other CSS rules.
+Additionally, the `!important` declaration can be used to override specificity, but it should be used sparingly as it can make debugging and maintaining CSS more difficult.